linngaarder/project-exam-2-resit-linngaarder/README.md

 13. A registered user may `react` to any `Post` with an emoji
 14. A registered user may `follow` and `unfollow` another `Profile`

+## This site was made using:
-I used react and bootstrap sass css to create this project.
+React and bootstrap sass

 ## Installing